 - 14. Enhanced Due Diligence (EDD): It is possible that certain customers/transactions may pose high risk to MFBs.
 The high risk factors must be defined in the KYC/CDD policy which may include the description of such customers, products, transaction channels and geographic elements.
+MFBs shall apply enhanced due diligence proportionate to the risks.
 In particular, following shall also be considered for enhanced due diligence; - i.
 Having suspicion of money laundering or terrorist financing; - ii.
 Customers with links to offshore tax haven; - iii.
-Customers are in cash based businesses and deal in high-value items and where customers have high net worth with no clearly identifiable source of income, etc. - iv.
-MFBs have reason to believe that the customer has been refused banking facilities by another bank / DFI / MFB; - v.
-The customer or beneficial owner is a PEP, or family member or close associate of a PEP: - vi.
+Customers are in cash based businesses and deal in high-value items and where customers have high net worth with no clearly identifiable source of income, etc. - MFBs have reason to believe that the customer has been refused banking facilities by another bank / DFI / MFB; - v.
+The customer or beneficial owner is a PEP, or family member or close associate of a PEP; - vi.
 While establishing business with Non-Governmental Organizations (NGOs) / Not-for-Profit Organizations (NPOs) and Charities; - vii.
-Opening of correspondent banks' accounts, and taking appropriate measures to obtain all relevant information about the correspondent bank; - viii.
-Customers from jurisdictions which have been identified for inadequate AML/CFT measures by FATF or called for by FATF for taking counter measures; - ix.
+Opening of correspondent banks' accounts, and taking appropriate measures to obtain all relevant information about the correspondent bank;

+- viii.
+Transactions and customers from high risk jurisdictions which have been identified for inadequate AML/CFT measures by FATF or called for by FATF for taking counter measures; - ix.
 MFB has doubts about the veracity or adequacy of previously obtained identification data; - x.
 Customer carries out occasional transactions that are wire transfers; - xi.
 Dealing with Designated non-Financial Businesses and Professions (DNFBPs) especially in cases where underlying value of service exceeds a threshold approved by the board of directors; and - xii.
 In case of PEPs and correspondent banking, MFBs are required to obtain senior management approval for establishing or continuing business relationship.

-A. Dealing with foreign and domestic PEPs MFBs shall:
+A. Dealing with Foreign and Domestic PEPs MFBs shall: